MarcialRosales/jwt-demo/README.md

 ## Deploy to Pivotal Cloud Foundry

+### Secure applications in PCF using symmetrically signed tokens
 So far we have been running the applications locally.
 Now we are going to deploy them, including the `token-service` to Pivotal Cloud Foundry.
-We have provided a script, `deploy.sh`, that generates a symmetrical key, configures the applications to use the key and push the apps all in one go.
+We have provided a script, `deploy.sh`, that generates a symmetrical key, configures the applications to use that symmetrical key and push the apps all in one go.
-Before calling `deploy.sh` you must have a valid login session and targeted the `cf` client to your `organization` and `space`.
+Before calling `deploy.sh` you must have a previously logged into CF (e.g. `cf login <targetURL>`).

 To facilitate testing, we have provided a script, `generateTokens.sh`, that generates different tokens that we can use to test the  authorization scenarios described earlier.
 Once you execute the script, you can use them like this: